 - Experience on building and handling interactive user-friendly web-based visualization tools are a plus.

 Since the position involves close interaction with several researchers, emphasis is placed on personal skills such as:

 - Excellent communication skills and analytical skills

 - Curious and eager to solve biological questions

 What do we offer?

-A creative and inspiring environment with wide-ranging expertise and interests.
 Karolinska Institutet is one of the world’s leading medical universities.
-Our vision is to pursue the development of knowledge about life and to promote a better health for all.
-At Karolinska Institutet, we conduct successful medical research and hold the largest range of medical education in Sweden.
-Karolinska Institutet is also a state university, which entitles you to several good benefits through our collective agreement.
-And you get to practice freely in our modern wellness facilities, where trained staff are on site.
+Our vision is to pursue the development of knowledge about life and to promote better health for all.
+At Karolinska Institutet, we conduct innovative medical research and provide the largest range of biomedical education in Sweden.
+Karolinska Institutet is a state university, which entitles employees to several benefits such as extended holiday and a generous occupational pension.
+Employees also have free access to our modern gym and receive reimbursements for medical care.

 Location: Science for Life Laboratory in Solna, Lehtiö Lab

 An employment application must contain the following documents in English: